tmobile/percy-cake/README.md

 Percival Editor is a configuration tool that allows developers and DevOps a standard and hierarchical approach and intuitive form like User Interface for managing and maintaining complex configuration environments.
 The configuration files created by this tool will be used in DevOps pipeline to generate final configuration for deployment to various environments.

 The editor allows the user to manage (list, create, edit or delete) YAML configuration files from a git repository in the browser directly. and it's a pure static web page, that requires no back-end.
-But a proxy maybe needed for it to access the git repository successfully.
+But a proxy may be needed for it to access the git repository successfully.

 The git repository to be managed by this editor must follow the mono directory structure as below:
 ```
 apps/
+  +- .percyrc
   +- app1/
   |    +- client.config.yaml
   |    +- server.config.yaml